Technicus/i3_info/README.md

 # i3_info
 A tool to display information about i3 window manager.
-Inspired by bublabs top secret technology 'i3_info' utility presented in the video ["i3wm HOWTO scratchpad and start programs (i3run)"](https://www.youtube.com/watch?v=wKuQzx6jC_I&t=6m50s).
+Inspired by bublabs top secret technology `i3_info`.
+The utility was presented in bublabs video ["i3wm HOWTO scratchpad and start programs (i3run)"](https://www.youtube.com/watch?v=wKuQzx6jC_I&t=6m50s).

 ## Bugs
 The program will eventually fail due to a JSON parse error in the line: `tree = await i3.get_tree()`.